yungSoftware/roblox-2016-source-code/README.md

 - Make sure to read it thoroughly to avoid any issues.

 **Experiencing problems?
 You can get help via [our Discord server](https://www.discord.gg/rVrYHdrbsp) or the [Issues](https://github.com/P0L3NARUBA/roblox-2016-source-code/issues) section.**<br>
+(Do not create issues if your problem is already listed)

 **Want to play the game immediately?
 Check out the [Releases](https://github.com/P0L3NARUBA/roblox-2016-source-code/releases)**<br>
 **NOTE:** You may need **[Rocknet](https://github.com/P0L3NARUBA/Rocknet/tree/main)** to launch the game.